 In Massachusetts, invasive species are alive and, well, doing quite well (see page 33 of the 2002 Coastlines, PDF, 4 MB).
 The European green crab and the common periwinkle snail, along with freshwater zebra mussels and water chestnuts, are a few examples of well established invasive species that are living and reproducing in Massachusetts—typically to the detriment of native species.
 Not only do they crowd out existing natives, but infestations of water chestnuts and Eurasian watermilfoil have clogged local lakes and ponds, making it difficult to boat, fish, or swim, while invasive tunicates have negatively affected eelgrass beds and threaten local scallop populations.
 Thousands of dollars have been spent to combat the effects of invasives in Massachusetts, making their presence a fiscal as well as environmental issue.
 (For more, see the Gulf of Maine Council on the Marine Environment's Marine Invasive Species report, PDF, 2 MB.)

 Familiarize yourself with invasive species so you know what to look out for.
-See the Massachusetts Office of Coastal Zone Management's (CZM) Marine Invasive Species Identification Cards or download the Massachusetts Department of Conservation and Recreation's (DCR) A Guide to Selected Invasive Non-Native Aquatic Species in Massachusetts (PDF, 1 MB) and MIT Sea Grant's Hitchhikers guide (PDF, 2 MB) to know how to spot these aliens.
+See the Massachusetts Office of Coastal Zone Management's (CZM) Marine Invasive Species Identification Cards or download the Massachusetts Department of Conservation and Recreation's (DCR) A Guide to Selected Invasive Non-Native Aquatic Species in Massachusetts (PDF, 1 MB).

 If you use worms or crustaceans for fishing bait, do not release any leftover bait into the water.
 Worms and crustaceans are not regulated in Massachusetts (unlike fish used for bait), and imported, potentially invasive worms have been found in vending machines in New England.
 Dispose of any live bait by freezing it and throwing it away.
 Also, do not discard the bait packing material into the water—it can contain hidden invasives.